delta10/zgw-2/README.md

 ```

 ## Let's encrypt
+Before enabling Let's Encrypt, set the `zgw_lock_nginx_configuration` variable to true in `inventory/group_vars/all/all.yml`.
+This makes sure Ansible does not overwrite the nginx configuration any more as certbot is adding extra configuration parameters to the configuration file.

 The generation of SSL certificates is handled by Let's Encrypt.
 Initially bootstrap the configuration with:

 ```bash